Moraine Lake Canoe Rental: Everything You Need to Know

 Cameron is a resident of Canmore, Alberta.
 After traveling the world for six years, he settled down in the beautiful Bow Valley with Natasha.
 He has been featured as a travel expert with numerous publications worldwide and has spoken on several occasions about the power of travel.
 He has a passion for all things in the Canadian Rockies and loves to spend his time snowboarding, scrambling, camping, biking, and trail running.
 Conservation is a deep fundamental in his life, and he aims to inspire others to care about our natural world.
 You can learn more on the about us page.

 If you have found the content on this site helpful to your trip planning please consider supporting The Banff Blog.
-Whether it be buying a coffee or (even better) purchasing a unique print for your home from The Banff Print Shop all purchases help with the upkeep of this site that is updated daily.
+You can say thanks directly by buying us a coffee.
 All support is much appreciated!

 Leave a Comment